-Your company is growing and that’s a phenomenal thing.
-However, your current employees and yourself are struggling to meet the demands of all of the new work you’re getting.
+Your company is growing, and that’s a phenomenal thing.
+However, your current employees and yourself are struggling to meet all of the new work demands.
 It’s time to bring in someone new.

 You can recruit through social media recruitment, job ads, and word of mouth.
 Once you have those resumés the real work begins.